Our use of cookies

 The Care Quality Commission (CQC) defines supported living as “schemes that provide personal care to people as part of the support that they need to live in their own homes.
 The personal care is provided under separate contractual arrangements to those for the person’s housing”.

-We are currently looking at how we can improve supported living services, for people aged 18 and over with disabilities – including people with a learning disability, with neurodivergences such as autism, with a physical disability, with sensory needs, with mental health conditions and people with an acquired brain injury.
+We are currently looking at how we can improve supported living services, for people aged 18 and over with disabilities – including people with learning disabilities, physical disabilities, autism, sensory impairments and / or a mental health condition.

 Key questions